 The Division 2 endgame is set to significantly expand upon that of the first game, offering players more more challenges, activities, PvP and PvE game modes, rewards for high level players, and skills after reaching max level.

 From special weapons and class-like skill trees that will only unlock after the level cap, to cosmetics and challenging new content, Ubisoft and developer Massive Entertainment have brought endgame content to the forefront of the excellent tactical shooter.
 With two and a half years of post-launch support findings now under their belt, the endgame content for The Division 2 is drastically different from what was on offer in 2016.

 In The Division 2, hitting endgame doesn’t just mean a relentless grind for gear with bigger numbers than what you currently have.
 Upon hitting max level you’ll be able to specialise across at least three classes, each with their own powerful class weapon that occupies a new weapon slot in your inventory.
 These endgame classes are called Specializations and three we know of at the moment are Demolitionist (grenade launcher), Sharpshooter (.50 cal sniper rifle), and Survivalist (explosive-tipped crossbow).
 In addition to these, another three Specializations will launch during The Division 2 Year 1 roadmap.

 According to Massive Entertainment, the weapons are just the beginning of these The Division 2 Specializations.
 Better still, you can change Specialization at any time, meaning you’re free to experiment with each endgame class to find the one that suits your style of play.
-These Specializations will likely also reward players with stat changes, and new skill and equipment options.
+These Specializations also reward players with stat changes, a unique sidearm, and new skill and equipment options.

 The new Black Tusks faction is another way Massive Entertainment plan on fleshing out The Division 2’s endgame.
 This faction will only appear after you reach the endgame and will add invaded missions to your map, which essentially take a main mission and replace the enemies with ridiculously well-armoured goons – they have plenty of tech to combat your gadgetry.